 This year volunteers are invited to work with old porcelain.
 With coloured pencil or paintbrush, volunteers can design old tableware, which can be used to build up an installation called a table of peace and reconciliation.
 As every time, this installation will be shown to public in a final exhibition.
 Again the artist is happy to help you to get in a creative process of painting.
 For information about the artist, please visit http://ulrike-speckmann.de/.

-In addition to this artistic activities it is foreseen to visit the local kindergarden, to play with the children and to do some gardening there.
+In addition to this artistic activities, it is foreseen to visit the local kindergarden, to play with the children.
+Also your help is needed to refurbish the Etienne Bach House by doing some renovation work like painting the walls.

 Members of the parish will be happy if volunteers are ready to contact the different social groups of the town, especially the children and the older generation.